cloud3000/numget36/README.md

   **Num36**     The processed ASCII Integer Value Of _Numeric-String_ Returned To The Caller.

   **Decptr**    16 bit Integer Returned To The Caller Representing The Number Of Decimal Places Found In The Number.

+  **Editerror** 16 bit Integer A Non-Zero If _Numeric-String_ Did Not Contain Valid Numeric Data.

+  **Nu-String** X(36) Character Feild Containning a new processed version of the Numeric Digits Passed By The Caller.

    To be used as follows:
   ~~~ cobol
   Call "numget36" Using some-num-str, Num36, Decptr, Editerror, Linked-Nu-String
   If Editerror = 0 Then